-The Winter Relief is an emergency shelter for homeless men and women during the winter months.
+Winter Relief is an emergency shelter for unhoused neighbors during the winter months.
 The program provides so much more than shelter.
 Through this ministry relationships are formed, barriers are broken down and folks from very different walks of life learn and grow together.
-SPUMC joins with about 45 local congregations each winter to ensure that our houseless neighbors have a safe, warm place to live.
+SPUMC joins with about 45 local congregations each winter to ensure that our unhoused neighbors have a safe, warm place to live.
 Our congregation hosts about 40 men and women at the church for two weeks each year.
 The overall ministry is organized by The Arundel House of Hope.

-The Winter Relief mission in our church just ended and we would like to thank the 300-plus volunteers that participated and put in over 1300 hours to make the Winter Relief week a success.
-We not only provided our 44 guests a place to sleep, three meals a day, snacks, laundry services, sewing repairs, transportation to jobs, and showers but were able to give each guest a goody bag with gift cards.
-We also provided both dental services by Dr. Dave Deitrick and barber services.
-Our guests played bingo, were entertained by our very own Chris Dillard and our MYF group, went to a bonfire at Deb Harden’s home, attended a Bible Study and played corn hole.
+The Winter Relief mission in our church just ended and we would like to thank the 300 plus volunteers that participated and put in over 1,000 hours to make the Winter Relief week a success.
+We not only provided our 26 guests a place to sleep, three meals a day, snacks, laundry services, transportation to jobs, and fellowship, but were able to give each guest a goody bag with gift cards.
+We also provided dental services by Dr. Dave Deitrick, manicures by Pastor Narae, and barber services by a local barber.
+Our guests played bingo, were entertained by our very own Josh Bennett and our MYF group, went to a bonfire with s’mores at Debbie Harden’s home, and played corn hole.

 Our volunteers and leadership team served them with their hands, feet, hearts, and time, but most importantly they loved them as Jesus would have loved them.
 This is truly what Winter Relief is all about.
 Not only were the guests blessed in many ways, but our entire church was blessed.
-If you did not get a chance to participate in the Winter Relief Mission this November, please consider getting involved in our Winter Relief week February 3 – 10, 2020.
-We would ask you to keep all of the homeless population in your prayers.
+If you did not get a chance to participate in the Winter Relief Mission this November, please consider getting involved in our Winter Relief mission the next time we have it.
+We would ask you to keep all of the unhoused population in your prayers.